rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Fixed an inconsistency in Section 4.6.2 where the example mentions identities, but uses them without their prefix as per Section 4.6.4.
    - Fixed an inconsistency in Section 4.6.4 which fails to use "derived-from-or-self()" mentioned back in Section 4.6.2.
    - Added a new section for modeling abstract data structures.
+   - Added a discussion about "must + error-message" constructs for state data.

 #  Terminology